pletter/petterrylen.com/piano/index.markdown

 			<img src="/images/johan2.png">
 			Johan Ransby Granberg
 		</div>
 	 Petter is a very focused and present teacher, who has led me through some of my most hardcore obstacles in my music with ease.
-He’s is crazy, brave and it’s easy to feel that all he wishes for is for me to succeed!
+He is crazy, brave and it’s easy to feel that all he wishes for is for me to succeed!
   </div>
   <div>
 	<div class="citatnamn">